prasenjit-net/openid-golang/README.md

 # OpenID Connect Identity Server

-A lightweight OpenID Connect (OIDC) identity provider implementation in Go.
+A lightweight OpenID Connect (OIDC) identity provider implementation in Go with an embedded React admin UI.

 > 💡 **Tip:** Run `./show-docs.sh` to see the complete documentation structure!